install.packages("jsonlite")

 # Baltimore City County, Montgomery County, Baltimore County

-counties <- c('24510', '24031', '24005')
+<- c('24510', '24031', '24005') counties

-We will loop through each element and adjust the API_URL accordingly.
+We will loop through each element and adjust the API_URL

-temp_list <- vector("list", length = 3)
+<- vector("list", length = 3)

-ts_df <- NULL
+temp_list <- NULL

 for(i in 1:length(counties)) {